web-infra-dev/rsbuild/packages/document/docs/en/guide/basic/output-files.md

 ## Node.js Output Directory

-When the [Build Target](/guide/basic/build-target.html) of Builder contains `'node'`, or you have enabled server-side features such as SSR in the upper framework, Builder will generate some output files for Node.js and output them to the `bundles` directory:
+When the [Build Target](/guide/basic/build-target.html) of Rsbuild contains `'node'`, or you have enabled server-side features such as SSR in the upper framework, Rsbuild will generate some output files for Node.js and output them to the `bundles` directory:

 ```bash
 dist